av2017 rating full 300x69 min

 In Maryland, driving while your license is suspended is entirely different from driving without your license.
 In many cases, when someone drives without a license, they do not carry one with them.
 This means that they are not in possession of their license inside the vehicle they are operating.

 If a person is driving while their license is suspended, it means that their driving privileges have temporarily been removed.
 In this case, drivers don’t often have insurance, which would incur a separate citation.
+Driving without a license in Maryland is a criminal misdemeanor.

 What Happens If You Are Caught Driving Without a License?